dtroncy/pimp-my-rc-car/README.md

 # pimp-my-rc-car
-Customize a simple rc car to control it with a computer
+Customize a simple rc car to control it with a computer via wifi

 WARNING, Work in progress.